 Acer or Maple trees are a firm favourite because of their distinctive leaf shapes and vibrant foliage that change colour through the seasons on many varieties.
-Colours include purple, pink, red, orange, yellow and green.
-We offer over 65 varieties of Acer tree, including many varieties of Japanese Maples, Norway Maples, Field Maples and some more unusual choices.
+Colours include purple, red, orange, yellow, pink and green.
+We offer over 65 varieties of Acer tree, including many varieties of Japanese Maple, Norway Maple, Field Maple and some more unusual choices.

-Whilst primarily known for their leaves, Maple trees can also produce flowers and fruits called 'samaras', also commonly known as 'maple keys', 'whirlybirds' and 'polynoses'.
-The fruits spin as they fall due to their shape and children often refer to them as helicopters.
-The US army even designed an air drop supply carrier based on this 'helicopter' technique.
+Whilst primarily known for their leaves, Maple trees can also produce flowers and fruits called 'samaras'.
+The fruits spin as they fall due to their shape and are commonly known as 'maple keys', 'whirlybirds' and 'polynoses'.
+Children often refer to them as helicopters and the US army even designed an air drop supply carrier based on this 'helicopter' technique.

 Culturally, the maple leaf has been a common symbol for strength and endurance.
 It is featured on both the Canadian flag and the Canadian coat of arms and is also their national tree.

-Beyond their use as ornamental trees, some Maple trees have more practical uses.
+Beyond their use as ornamental trees, some Maples have more practical uses.
 The ever popular maple syrup is of course made from a type of maple tree (sugar maple - Acer saccharum).
-It takes approx. 40 litres of sap to make 1 lite of syrup.
-Certain species of maple tree make for good timber, with Sugar maple being used for making bowling pins, bowling alley lanes, pool cue shafts and butcher's blocks.
+It takes approximately 40 litres of sap to make 1 litre of syrup.
+Certain species make for good timber, with Sugar maple being used for making bowling pins, bowling alley lanes, pool cue shafts and butcher's blocks.
 Known as a tonewood (meaning that is carries sound waves well) it is also used for making several types of musical instruments as it has a brighter sound than mahogany.
 Maple made instruments include: violins, violas, cellos, double basses, electric guitars, drums and drum sticks.